 Information about extramural fellowships and awards is also available in the reference section of the Central University Library under Contracts and Grants.

 For a useful listing of Literature- and language-related extramural fellowships, see the September issue of PMLA.

 For students holding Teaching Assistantships, fee deferments and loans are available from the departmental graduate office.
 Applications for assistance from OGS are on a quarterly or an annual basis.

-To apply for funding, complete a Research and Travel Grant Form (available in the graduate lounge).
+To apply for funding, complete a Research and Travel Grant Form (available online under the "Forms" section).
 Applications require documentation, in the form of an invitation letter to present a paper at a conference.
-The form must be approved by the Director of Graduate Studies before the trip.
-Please plan ahead and apply for funds well before you anticipate using them.
-Requests filed after the trip has been completed may not be approved.
+Passenger receipts (which shows the amount you paid for travel and proof of payment) should be submitted to the Graduate Coordinator after trip completion.

 Funds are also available for travel to other University of California campuses to conduct research.